 Bio

-ACTRESS - Crippled butterfly.
+ACTRESS - Heartfelt and headstrong.
+Breakable, but never weak.
+Crippled butterfly.
 Vintage vixen.
 The elegant villainess.
-A silk handkerchief with crimson lipstick on it.
 Incredibly compelling.
 Enigmatic.
-Strong.
-Fragile.
-True.
-Torn.

-These are some of the ways I've been described.
+These are some of the ways I have been described.

-One of my current passions is portraying 1920s silent screen vamp Barbara La Marr in a one-woman performance piece that I wrote about her incredible, turbulent life and lecturing about her.
-I have presented a Barbara La Marr program for many years on an ongoing basis in various venues, including the Old Town Music Hall in El Segundo, Hollywood's Egyptian Theatre (for the Art Deco Society of Los Angeles), the Shakespeare Club in Pasadena (for the Pasadena Museum of History), several libraries (I'm on the Los Angeles Public Library's list of performers and presenters), and Hollywood Forever.
+One of my current passions is portraying 1920s silent screen vamp Barbara La Marr in a one-woman, self-authored performance piece about her incredible, turbulent life.
+I have presented a Barbara La Marr program (my performance and a slideshow lecture) for years on an ongoing basis in various venues, including the Old Town Music Hall in El Segundo, Hollywood's Egyptian Theatre (for the Art Deco Society of Los Angeles), the Shakespeare Club in Pasadena (for the Pasadena Museum of History), several libraries (I'm on the Los Angeles Public Library's list of performers and presenters), and Hollywood Forever.
 For more information and upcoming show times, click here.

 For a listing of my acting credits and training, please refer to my acting resume.

-WRITER - I am the author of the biography, Barbara La Marr: The Girl Who Was Too Beautiful for Hollywood.
+WRITER - I am the author of the biography Barbara La Marr: The Girl Who Was Too Beautiful for Hollywood.
 Written at the request of Barbara's son, Donald Gallery, it was released by the University Press of Kentucky and was selected by film historian Thomas Gladysz as one of the Huffington Post's "Best Film Books of 2017."
 The book is available on Amazon, Barnes & Noble, and the University Press of Kentucky website.
 For reviews of the book, scroll to the bottom of my Barbara La Marr page.
-(I also created and maintain the tribute website www.barbaralamarr.net; other Barbara La Marr-related writings of mine have appeared in The Silent Treatment Digest, on the ClassicMovieHub.com blog, and on MidnightPalace.com.)
+(I also created and maintain the tribute website www.barbaralamarr.net; other Barbara La Marr-related writings of mine have appeared in The Silent Treatment Digest and on ClassicMovieHub.com.)

 MODEL - There's Barbie and there's Barbie Noir---guess which I am.